TeeAmorn/cs446-sound-drivers/notes/run_hda_code.md

 # Run HDA Code

-The following instructions were tested on Macbooks (intel and M1 ships) and a virtual machine (Ubantu 16.04).
+The following instructions were tested on Macbooks (intel and M1 chips) and a virtual machine (Ubantu 16.04).
 While the HDA code works find on a Linux virtual machine, it cannot play sound on Macbooks.
 Professor Dinda suspects that the HDA code seeems to only support specific qemu versions.
 Please see this [Piazza](https://piazza.com/class/lfmvv2o1psc5fp/post/64) post for more detail.

 ## Instructions